aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/deletefile/_index.md

 ﻿---
-title: "Delete a file in Cloud Storage"
+title: "Delete a file in Cloud Storage online"
-second_title: " online"
 articleTitle: "Delete a file in Cloud Storage"
 linktitle: "Delete a file in Cloud Storage"
 type: docs